 Associate Professor, the Korea Foundation Chair at IAR, and Director at the Centre for Korean Research.
 Her research interests include North and South Korean politics, US-Korea relations, and gender and development.
 She has been invited to speak at a variety of prestigious universities, research institutes, academic associations, government agencies and mass media events in Canada, US, China, Japan and South Korea.

-Professor of Law at UBC Law Faculty and HSBC Chair in Asian Research at IAR.
+Professor of Law at the Peter A. Allard School of Law and HSBC Chair in Asian Research at IAR.
 His teaching and research interests focus on PRC and Taiwan law and policy in the areas of foreign trade and investment, dispute resolution, property law, contracts, business regulation and human rights.
 Additionally, he is admitted to the practice of law in British Columbia, Washington and serves as a consultant to the Canadian national law firm Borden Ladner Gervais LLP and engages in international trade arbitration work involving China.

 Professor, Strategic Design with the Sauder School of Business and Director of the Liu Institute for Global Issues.
 Moura’s interests lie in rethinking, refining and rebuilding collaborative spaces at the intersections of academia, government, business and civil society.
 Her recent focus has been the Sauder d.studio, a research and teaching studio that helps students and organizations learn to use design processes and tools to co-create innovative solutions to complex problems.